alecksejo/active-directory-home-lab/README.md

 ## Environment Structure

-I organized Active Directory around administrative boundaries rather than company departments.
-The OUs are for applying Group Policy and assigning permissions, not for mirroring an org chart.
+I chose to organize Active Directory around administrative permissions rather than the company departments.
+The OUs are for applying Group Policy and assigning permission.
 **Organizational Units**
 - `_Admin_Accounts` — privileged IT accounts with elevated permissions
 - `_Standard_Users` — all regular employees